HP - Occupational Therapy Graduate Program

 OT 550 Cr.2

-Scholarly Practice I: Occupational Therapy Research
+Scholarly Practice I: Foundation of Research in Occupational Therapy

-OT 611 Cr.2
+OT 611 Cr.3

-OT 625 Cr.3
+OT 625 Cr.2

 Community Mental Health Promotion

-This course will provide foundational knowledge and experiential learning related to occupational therapy's role in community-based practice settings for the promotion of mental health.
-Course concepts will include common diagnoses, group process, assessment and intervention specific to use in mental health contexts with a focus on occupational therapy's role as consultant and facilitator in community emerging practice areas.
-Psychosocial considerations of occupational performance and impact of chronic conditions will be explored for those receiving services as well as caregivers and health care professionals.
-Prerequisite: successful completion of fall 1 coursework; admission to graduate Occupational Therapy Program.
+This course provides foundational knowledge related to occupational therapy's role in traditional mental health settings and community-based practice settings for the promotion of mental health.
+Course concepts include models of practice and frames of reference that underlie the practice of occupational therapy in mental health, common diagnoses in mental health, group process, and traditional and emerging-market practice settings.
+Psychosocial considerations of occupational performance for clients with chronic physical health conditions are also explored for those receiving services as well as their caregivers.
+Prerequisite: concurrent registration in OT 626; admission to Occupational Therapy Program.
 Offered Spring.

 OT 640 Cr.2